Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX AI.md

 Only the native V3 format is supported.
 Previous Markdown/JSON V2 and Base64 V1 files are deliberately not read, imported or migrated; the old `.md` file is left untouched and KNX AI starts a new `.knxctx` context.
 The 50-session and 512 KB limits still apply.

-### Learned KNX group-address roles
-The `neutral` role means initial uncertainty, not a permanent control ban.
-The model can use the structured `gaRoleActions` tool to learn that an exact ETS group address is a command, status or neutral object from trusted user teaching, persistent chat guidance, AI Education or unequivocal ETS project semantics.
-There is no required keyword or role intent; if the evidence is ambiguous, the model asks for clarification instead of learning.

-The learned role, reason and evidence are stored per node in `<userDir>/knxai/config/knxai-config-<node-id>.json` and synchronized into the bounded semantic home memory.
-A role learned as `command` can validate a write in the same answer and remains available after restart; the model can also forget it and restore automatic classification.
-Learning never invents a GA, changes its ETS DPT, bypasses payload validation or skips the configured write confirmation.
+### ETS object access
+ETS object access is the only operational authority.
+Every address selected in **ETS object access** is active and readable; a selected address is writable unless it is marked **Read only**.
+No inferred role classification is sent to the chat model or used to authorize a write.

 ## Education-driven proactive home intelligence and bounded memory
-From ETS hierarchy, names, roles and DPTs, the node builds a deterministic semantic model for covers, windows, doors, lights, temperature, climate, occupancy and alarms using Italian, English, German, French, Spanish and Chinese terms.
-Its proactive detector watches only reliably recognized non-command cover/window/door states.
+From ETS hierarchy, names and DPTs, the node builds a deterministic semantic model for covers, windows, doors, lights, temperature, climate, occupancy and alarms using Italian, English, German, French, Spanish and Chinese terms.
+Its proactive detector watches only reliably recognized read-only cover/window/door states.

 There is no separate switch or advanced proactive configuration.
 A candidate is evaluated only when the LLM is enabled and **AI Education** explicitly requests that notification.
 Education is the sole policy for conditions, open duration, quiet hours and repetition.
 The AI receives the current duration, local date/time and recent notification history; it decides whether to notify and when to reconsider the same open condition.
 Without an explicit Education rule, or when the LLM cannot evaluate it, no notification is sent.